Wonder if you should use heat or cold for your sore muscles? Well, the answer is…It depends

 What does cold treatment do?
 First, it numbs the local pain neurons, so the sense of relief is immediate.
 It also reduces the local tissue temperature, which in turn reduces inflammation and swelling.
 The mechanism for that is by vasoconstriction, which reduces the blood flow and the release of inflammatory mediators into the site of injury.
 In the case of serious tissue injury, you want to reduce swelling and inflammation.
 This is not only reasonable—it works for muscle strains.
 If you get a shooting pain during or immediately after an exercise—you have a muscle strain.

 But what if we are not dealing with injuries like muscle or tendon tears or strains?
 What about the run of the mill post-exercise muscle soreness?

-Like any healing, a certain amoount of inflammation is required to repair the exercised muscle.
-White cells rushing to the site of the injury remove injured and dead tissue and release peptides, called cytokines and growth factors (fibroblast growth factor, epithelial growth factor, platelet-derived growth factor, to name a few) that in a marvelously orchestrated fashion go about repairing the damage.
+Like any healing, a certain amount of inflammation is required to repair the exercised muscle.
+White cells rushing to the site of the injury remove injured and dead tissue and release peptides, called cytokines and growth factors (fibroblast growth factor, epithelial growth factor, platelet-derived growth factor, to name a few) that, in a marvelously orchestrated fashion, go about repairing the damage.
 So why would you impede their access to the injury site with cold?
-It makes more sense to dilate the vessels, the better to allow the cells to reach the site and do their job.
+It makes more sense to dilate the vessels, to better allow the cells to reach the site and do their job.